lleo/node-frap/README.md

 * `pause()`

-  Suspend emitting 'data', 'frame', 'begin' or 'part' events.
+  Suspend emitting 'data', 'frame', 'header' or 'part' events.
 It will also call `pause()` on the underlying source stream (`sk` from the constructor).

 * `resume()`

-  Resume emitting 'data', 'frame', 'begin' or 'part' events.
+  Resume emitting 'data', 'frame', 'header' or 'part' events.
 It will also call `resume()` on the underlying `sk` object (from the constructor).

 * `pipe(dst)`